Where can I ride an ebike?

 In terms of urban-use, you can treat your electric bike like you would a normal bike, you can ride your e-bike anywhere that you can ride a normal bicycle.
 However we advise you to ride on the street or in a designated bike path in order to be as safe as possible.
 E-bikes can travel at much higher speeds with greater ease than a normal bicycle which can make weaving in and out of people on a crowded sidewalk a little dangerous for both the rider and other pedestrians.

-Where you ride your electric bike will somewhat be determined by the style and design.
-Urban specific electric bikes often have thinner, slicker tyres that are designed for efficiency over smooth surfaces.
+The style and type of electric bike you own can determine what type of terrain you will ride your ebike on.
+For example, if you own an electric beach cruiser, it may not be suited for rigorous mountain terrain like an electric mountain bike would be.
+Urban specific electric bikes often have thinner, slicker tires that are designed for efficiency over smooth surfaces.
 Urban electric bikes will tend to have lightweight frames without suspension.
-Suspension will reduce your pedalling efficiency on the street but offer a smoother ride over rough and uneven terrain.
+Suspension will reduce your pedalling efficiency on the street but will offer a smoother ride over rough and uneven terrain.

 Some manufacturers produce e-bikes that are designed for off-road riding.
 These ebikes often have wider tires than ebikes designed specifically for street and urban riding in order to offer increased traction over loose terrain.
 Electric bikes with a set of extra-wide tires mean you can even ride on sand if your tyres are wide enough to allow it.